-Paid Employee and Family Medical Leave (U) - Effective 7/1/2018
+Paid Employee and Family Medical Leave (U)

-The diocese provides paid employee and family medical leave to eligible employees as an enhancement to, and in compliance with the Family and Medical Leave Act (FMLA).
+The diocese provides location-paid employee and family medical leave to eligible employees as an enhancement to, and in compliance with the Family and Medical Leave Act (FMLA).
 In general, the diocesan paid employee and family medical leave policy closely follows FMLA guidelines and regulations.

-Employees must follow the specified guidelines and procedure to receive payment under this policy.
-If an employee does not follow the guidelines and procedure required to receive payment, they may still qualify for unpaid FMLA leave.
-Paid employee and family medical leave, if approved, also counts as FMLA leave, up to the 12-week maximum per 12 month rolling period.
-Each leave case is unique and should be discussed with Human Resources to determine length and course of action.
+Employees must follow the specified guidelines and procedures to receive payment under this policy.
+If an employee does not follow the guidelines and procedure required to receive paid leave, in some circumstances, they may still qualify for unpaid FMLA leave.
+Paid employee and family medical leave, if approved, also counts as FMLA leave, up to the 12-week maximum.
+Paid employee and family medical leave entitlements will be measured on a rolling twelve-month basis.

+Each leave case is unique and should be discussed with diocesan Human Resources to determine length and course of action.